slerman12/Help-me/4-Faith.md

 It was.

-> It was probably 30 minutes, but the last 5-10 minutes were reserved for their independent-room discussion and final remarks.
-Also note: That this is the meeting that the decision to terminate me was later temporarily based on.
-See [here](https://github.com/slerman12/Help-me/blob/main/2-Opposing-views.md).
-In more depth, [here](https://github.com/slerman12/Help-me/blob/main/3-GradsAlliance.md).

 #

-> In the email after Chenliang's reply in which he CC'd: "Scott, Michael" <scott@cs.rochester.edu>, "Clark, Robin" <robin.clark@rochester.edu> (without my permission) and I explicitly wrote in my email "am preferring to keep this private.", the PhD program coordinator replied:
+*In the email after Chenliang's reply in which he CC'd: "Scott, Michael" <scott@cs.rochester.edu>, "Clark, Robin" <robin.clark@rochester.edu> (without my permission) and I explicitly wrote in my email "am preferring to keep this private.", the PhD program coordinator replied:*

+#

 Hello everyone,